Sharp threshold for two-dimensional majority dynamics percolation: The two-stage construction

 \section{The two-stage construction}

-~ In this section we present a graphical construction of the majority dynamics that will be used in the rest of the paper.
+~ In this section we present a graphical construction of majority dynamics that will be used in the rest of the paper.
 We begin by presenting the usual Harris construction, since we will use a simple modification of it.

 Consider a collection $\mathscr{P}=\big( \mathscr{P}_{x} \big)_{x \in \Z^2}$ of i.i.d.
 Poisson processes in the interval~$[0,t]$ with rate one.
-For each $x \in \Z^2$, the clocks $\mathscr{P}_{x}$ will control the updates in that site: whenever the clock at $x$ rings, the opinion at $x$ is updated to match the majority of its neighbors.
+For each $x \in \Z^2$, the clocks $\mathscr{P}_{x}$ will control the updates in that site: whenever the clock at $x$ ticks, the opinion at $x$ is updated to match the majority of its neighbors.
 In case of a draw, the site keeps its original opinion.
 With this construction, we can fully determine the state of the system at any given time with the collection of clocks $\mathscr{P}$ and the initial configuration $\eta_{0}$.
+This is a classical fact that follows from the observation that the only vertices whose initial opinions are necessary in order to determine $\eta_{s}(x)$, for each $x \in \Z^{2}$ and $s \leq t$, are the ones which are connected to $x$ via a path of vertices with clocks that ring in increasing order.
+This set of points is easily seen to be almost surely finite.
+This same fact is at the heart of the cone-of-light estimates presented below (see Proposition~\ref{prop:col}).

 \begin{remark} It is possible to obtain the voter model with the same graphical construction, just by modifying the way sites are updated: instead of choosing the new opinion to be the majority of the neighboring opinions, the update is made by copying the opinion of a randomly selected neighbor. \end{remark}